 **Meet and greets need to be scheduled with pet foster after an application is submitted.

-P.A.W.S. is unique because we are the ONLY foster-based rescue in Texas that saves animals, sponsors student groups AND teaches animal welfare education.
+P.A.W.S. is unique because we have been the ONLY foster-based rescue in Texas that saves animals, sponsors student groups AND teaches animal welfare education.

 We present the youth in San Antonio with an opportunity to be a part of something where they can make an immediate difference.At Harlandale High School, we sponsor the P.A.W.S.
 Club.
 These students choose which shelter animals to save and become a part of their rescue story.
 Students assist during spay/neuter events and help teach our humane education curriculum to elementary/middle schools and through this, the community learns about responsible pet ownership and how to prevent cruelty to animals.